-- Continue to Implement your learning experience plans - Use planned teaching strategies to support learning in your learning experience - Evaluate the learning experience plan and assess the children's learning - Interact with families in a professional manner during drop off and pick up times - Continue to Record observations about how children engage in your planned experience - Finalise your learning plan and take full responsibility for its implementation for a minimum of three days - Document children's participation and learning in the planned curriculum in a format that can be shared with children's families and other teachers e.g. narratives, photographs, learning stories - Discuss with your mentor teacher about developmental expectations, children's wellbeing, and behaviour guidance - Negotiate and schedule any missed days - Complete the Final Report on the last day (Day 20) - Save a copy of the Final Report for your personal records.
+- Reflect on the interim report feedback and take actions to address the identified areas for improvement in the second half of your placement. - Develop and implement at least one new learning experience plan based on your evaluation of the first learning experience plan and Supervising Teacher feedback - Evaluate the learning experience plan and assess the children's learning - Interact with families in a professional manner during drop off and pick up times - Continue to observe children's learning and share your observations with your Supervising Teacher and other educators, if appropriate - Discuss with your Supervising Teacher, what taking full responsibility for the curriculum looks like in your placement room, ensuring you both have a shared understanding. - Discuss with your Supervising Teacher about how you can contribute to the room program planning - Take full responsibility for the curriculum for the last week - Document children's participation and learning in the planned curriculum in a format that can be shared with children's families and other teachers e.g. narratives, photographs, learning stories - Discuss with your Supervising Teacher about developmental expectations, children's wellbeing, and behaviour guidance - Negotiate and schedule any missed days - Organise a time with your Supervising Teacher to complete the Final Report - Complete the Final Report on the last day (Day 20). - Save a copy of the Final Report for your personal records.

-Mentor expectations
+Supervising Teacher (Mentor) expectations

-- Provide feedback on the implementation of the learning experience plan - Discuss the relationships between developmental expectations, children's wellbeing, and behaviour guidance - Share any relevant data such as growth charts, guidelines or important background information that may inform the planning and assessment of children's learning - Collaborate with the PST to finalise learning plans. - Provide opportunities for the PST to take full responsibility for the curriculum for a minimum of three days.
-PST will develop and implement at least two sequenced plans using Swinburne Online learning plan template. - Provide feedback on plans, documentation and effectiveness of teaching - Provide support in the evaluation of plans and the assessment of learning - Negotiate and schedule any missed days - Provide constructive feedback on all aspects of teaching and set goals for future development - Complete the Final Report on the last day and email to eLA (Day 20). - Save a copy of the Final Report for your personal records.
+- Provide feedback on the implementation of the learning experience plan - Discuss the relationships between developmental expectations, children's wellbeing, and behaviour quidance - Share any relevant data such as growth charts, guidelines or important background information that may inform the planning and assessment of children's learning - Collaborate with the PST to finalise learning experience plans.
+PST will develop and implement at least 1 sequenced plan using the Swinburne Online Learning Plan Template. - Provide opportunities for the PST to take full responsibility for the curriculum for the last week.
+Discuss with PST, what taking full responsibility for the curriculum entails within the room - Provide opportunities for the PST to contribute to the room program planning and documentation. - Provide feedback on plans, documentation and effectiveness of teaching - Provide support in the evaluation of plans and the assessment of learning - Negotiate and schedule any missed days - Provide constructive feedback on all aspects of teaching and set goals for future development - Complete the Final Report on the last day (Day 20), ideally in discussion with PST, and email to OLA. - Save a copy of the Final Report for your personal records.